yegor256/blog/_drafts/prefixes.md

 [`TkGzip`](https://www.javadoc.io/static/org.takes/takes/1.9.1/org/takes/tk/TkGzip.html),
 and so on.
 To be honest,
 I haven't seen a single Java developer who would be comfortable with this convention at first sight.
-However, I've seen many who are in love with it now.
-This article is for those who are interested of moving from the first category to the second one.
+I have, however, seen many who are in love with it now.
+This article is for those who are interested in moving from the first category to the second one.

 <!--more-->

 {% jb_picture_body %}

-Any software package, module, library, or a framework of a decent size has a large amount of classes.
+Any software package, module, library, or framework of a decent size has a large amount of classes.
 Well, it [has to have]({% pst 2017/feb/2017-02-28-too-many-classes %}).
 If it doesn't, there is definitely a problem with its design.
-It's always a problem of how to name them.
-The easiest and the most obvious approach is the one used in Java and it's flagman framework [Spring](https://spring.io/): make class names as descriptive and as long as possible.
+So there's always a problem of how to name those classes.
+The easiest and most obvious approach is the one used in Java and it's flagship framework [Spring](https://spring.io/): make class names as descriptive and as long as possible.
 Here are [some examples](https://gist.github.com/thom-nic/2c74ed4075569da0f80b):